viewone/wp-cli-environment/README.md

-#WP-CLI-Enviroment
+#WP-CLI-Environment

 ![image](http://img.shields.io/travis/viewone/wp-cli-environment.svg)

-WP-CLI-Enviroment is wp-cli package which add support to have multiple enviroments `wp-cli.yml` files.
+WP-CLI-Environment is wp-cli package which add support to have multiple environments `wp-cli.yml` files.

 WP-CLI allow you to have two wp-cli.yml files.
 One global `wp-cli.yml` and one for local development `wp-cli.local.yml`.
 This package give you possibility to have additional files and firendly cli tool for using them.